Roblox/creator-docs/content/en-us/scripting/multithreading.md

 Under the multithreading context, you can still allow scripts in different actors to communicate with each other to exchange data, coordinate tasks, and synchronize activities.
 The engine supports the following mechanisms for cross-thread communication:

-- **Actor Messaging API** for sending messages to an actor using scripts.
+- [Actor Messaging](#actor-messaging) API for sending messages to an actor using scripts.
-- **Shared Table** data structure for efficiently sharing a large amount of data between multiple actors on a shared state.
+- [Shared Table](#shared-table) data structure for efficiently sharing a large amount of data between multiple actors on a shared state.
-- **Direct Data Model Communication** for simple communication with restrictions.
+- [Direct Data Model Communication](#direct-data-model-communication) for simple communication with restrictions.

 You can support multiple mechanisms to accommodate your cross-thread communication needs.
 For example, you can send a shared table through the Actor Messaging API.

-### Actor Messaging API
+### Actor Messaging

-The **Actor Messaging API** allows a script, either in a serial or parallel context, to send data to an actor in the same data model.
+The **Actor Messaging** API allows a script, either in a serial or parallel context, to send data to an actor in the same data model.
 Communication through this API is asynchronous, in which the sender doesn't block until the receiver receives the message.

 When sending messages using this API, you need to define a **topic** for categorizing the message.
 Each message can only be sent to a single actor, but that actor can internally have multiple callbacks bound to a message.
 Only scripts that are descendants of an actor can receive messages.